Pat O'Connor (wrestler): National Wrestling Alliance (1950–1960)

-American Wrestling Association
+American Wrestling Association (1960–1970)

 In May 1960, while still the NWA World Heavyweight Champion, the American Wrestling Association (AWA) named O'Connor as the first holder of the AWA World Heavyweight Championship when they seceded from the NWA.
 Therefore, he held both the AWA and NWA World Heavyweight Championships simultaneously.
-However, he never defended the AWA World Heavyweight Championship, and was stripped of it in August, after ninety days, when Verne Gagne was recognized as the new champion.
+However, he never defended the AWA World Heavyweight Championship, and was stripped of it in August, after ninety days, when Verne Gagne was recognised as the new champion.
 O'Connor never appeared in an AWA event during, or prior to, this period.
 Naming the current NWA champion as its champion and then ordering him to defend his new title against the number one contender was a way of legitimizing the AWA's claim that its champion was the "true" world champion (by showing a lineage to the NWA World Heavyweight Championship).

 Long after he had lost the NWA Championship, O'Connor did appear in the AWA.
 On 10 November 1967, the team of O'Connor and Wilbur Snyder defeated Larry Hennig and Harley Race to win the AWA World Tag Team Championship.
 They lost the title on 2 December to Mitsu Arakawa and Dr. Moto.
 O'Connor and Snyder also defeated Arakawa and Moto for the World Wrestling Association's WWA World Tag Team Championship on 24 September 1968.
 They lost the title on 26 October to the same team.

-Late career
+Later career (1970–1987)

 On 13 October 1970, O'Connor was introduced as Jim Crockett Promotions's first NWA Eastern Heavyweight Champion as part of a storyline to introduce the title.
 The title was later awarded to the Missouri Mauler with the announcement that Mauler won it in New York.

 On 1 January 1982, O'Connor was part of the card that comprised promoter Sam Muchnick's last professional wrestling show, located in St. Louis.
 O'Connor was also one of the owners of the St. Louis Wrestling Club.
 O'Connor, along with Verne Gagne, Harley Race, and Bob Geigel purchased the territory from Sam Muchnick the day after Muchnick's retirement.
 On 18 September 1983, O'Connor was named as a co-conspirator in the monopoly that controlled professional wrestling in Missouri, Kansas, and Iowa.
 O'Connor filed a counterclaim.

-On 16 November 1987, O'Connor participated in a World Wrestling Federation "old-timers" battle royal, which was won by Lou Thesz.
+On 16 November 1987, O'Connor participated in a World Wrestling Federation "Legends" battle royal, which was won by Lou Thesz.

+Personal life

+O'Connor married the American Remember Carly Ford on 7 July 1953; the couple had three daughters before divorcing in 1968.
+At the time of his death, O'Connor's partner was Julie Browne.
+O'Connor became a naturalized American citizen in 1958 and lived in the United States for the rest of his life.